emir8gallo/booking/README.md

 A booking is when a guest selects a start and end date and submits a reservation on a property.

-A block IS when the propertv owner or manager selects a range or days during which no guest can make a booking e.g. the owner wants to use the property for themselves, or the property manager needs to schedule the repainting of a few rooms).
+A block is when the propertv owner or manager selects a range or days during which no guest can make a booking e.g. the owner wants to use the property for themselves, or the property manager needs to schedule the repainting of a few rooms).

 Provided following functionalities: